yevheniids/csv-compiler/README.md

 ## Usage

-1. Place source files in `input/` folder
+1. Place source files in `input/` folder.
+File names must be called: `description.docx`, `tags.xlsx` ,` template.xlsx`
+2. Create the Altera app key and connect it to the App
+3. Connect Google Drive
-2. Use the `npm run init` command
+4. Use the `npm run init` command

 ## Manual Connection Testing